keishdlr/Capstone-2-TACO-licious-/README.md

 # 🌮 TACOlicious CLI Menu Builder
-This command-line application allows users to build custom tacos by selecting meats and toppings, tracking calories, and assembling orders using modular Java classes.
+This command-line application allows users to build custom tacos by selecting meats and toppings.

 ---